FreeFlyingSheep/stock-analysis/README.md

 Stock Analysis is a comprehensive A-share fundamental scoring agent for Chinese stock analysis.
 It provides data crawling from multiple sources (CNInfo, Yahoo Finance), rule-based scoring, filtering, and a RESTful API for querying results.

+## Disclaimer

+**This tool is for reference and educational purposes only.
+The data and analysis provided are for informational purposes and should not be considered as financial advice.**

+I do **NOT** provide any financial, investment, or trading recommendations.
+Users should conduct their own research and consult with qualified financial advisors before making any investment decisions.

+**Investment involves risk, including possible loss of principal.** Past performance is not indicative of future results.
+Use this tool at your own risk and discretion.

+The crawler/downloader will automatically fetch data from third-party websites like CNInfo and Yahoo Finance on Jan 1 and Jul 1; the analyzer will compute scores based on the fetched data and user-defined rules on Feb 1 and Aug 1.
+The limited frequency is to reduce the traffic to the target websites and avoid being blocked.
+They are for testing purposes only.

+Only ten annual reports are downloaded in `data` in advance.
+They are for testing RAG (Retrieval-Augmented Generation) capability only and I will not provide reports crawler for ethics and security reasons, as they may cause huge traffic to the target websites.

 This project is developed with the assistance of AI tools:

 - GitHub Copilot for code and documentation generation, and suggestions